hlasitahudbabezzvuku/hlasitahudbabezzvuku.gtihub.io/README.md

 # hlasitahudbabezzvuku.gtihub.io
-Please do not distribute any parts of this web-site.
+Please do not redistribute any part of this website.